openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 .. _example1:

    b.
-If the PTE is valid, the state advances to the "LATENCY" state, indicating a period of processing latency.
+If the PTE is valid, by default, the state advances to the "LATENCY" state, indicating a period of processing latency.
 Additionally, if the "read" flag (pte.r) or the "execute" flag (pte.x) is set, the PTE is considered valid.

-5. Within the Valid PTE scenario, the state performs further checks based on whether the translation is intended for instruction fetching or data access:
+5. Within the Valid PTE scenario, the ptw_stage is checked to decide the next state.
+When no Hypervisor Extension is used, the stage is always S_STAGE and has no impact on the progress of the table walk.
+However, when the Hypervisor Extension is used, if the stage is not the G_FINAL_STAGE, it has to continue advancing the different stages before proceeding with the translation.
+In this case, the state machine goes back to WAIT_GRANT state.
+Afterwards, the state performs further checks based on whether the translation is intended for instruction fetching or data access:

    a.
 For instruction page table walk, if the page is not executable (pte.x is not set) or not marked as accessible (pte.a is not set), the state transitions to the "PROPAGATE_ERROR" state.
+Otherwise, the translation is valid.
+In tcase that the Hypervisor Extension is enabled, a valid translation requires being in the G_FINAL_STAGE, or the G stage being disabled.

 .. figure:: ../images/ptw_iptw.png
    :name: **Figure 23:** For Instruction Page Table Walk